 Contains mature content and themes.
 Suitable for audiences 17+.

-In an effort to promote accessibility, all Texas Theatre and Dance performances in the 2020/2021 Season will be available at pay-what-you-can pricing, including the option to view performances free of charge.
+In an effort to promote accessibility, all Texas Theatre and Dance performances in the 2020/2021 Season will be available at pay-what-you-can pricing.
 We welcome all communities during these difficult times and encourage those who are able to lend their support to ensure the continuation of the arts for future generations.

 ABOUT CHARLES O. ANDERSON

 Charles O. Anderson, a native of Richmond, Virginia, is the head of the dance program and producing artistic director of the B.F.A. dance company, Dance Repertory Theatre at The University of Texas at Austin as well as artistic director of the critically-acclaimed afro-contemporary dance theatre company, dance theatre X (founded in 2003).
 He received his M.F.A. in Dance from Temple University (2002) in Philadelphia where he lived previously.
 Among his achievements in afro-contemporary choreography and dance theatre, Anderson was selected as one of "25 Artists to watch" by Dance Magazine and is a Pew Fellowship in the Arts recipient.
 His choreography, set upon undergraduate students, has been nationally showcased twice at the John f.
 Kennedy Center for the Performing Arts through the American College Dance Association and he has also been recognized for outstanding achievement in experimental dance theatre by the Kennedy Center American College Theatre Festival.

 ABOUT THE TEXAS THEATRE AND DANCE 2020/2021 SEASON